GR1MR34P3R-1/AiDetectorBypassX-BETA/ReadMe.md

 ### Versatile Enchantment

-- AiDetectorBypassX seamlessly works with a multitude of AI detectors, including ChatGPT, GPT-3, and GptZero, preserving your privacy and ensuring discreet communication.
+- AiDetectorBypassX seamlessly works with a multitude of AI detectors, including ChatGPT, GPTZERO OPENAI, WRITER, CROSSPLAG, COPYLEAKS, ZEROGPT, SAPLING, CONTENTATSCALE, preserving your privacy and ensuring discreet communication.

 ## What's New